Thank you to those involved in preparing these updates, your efforts are appreciated. If you wish, you can read these updates as a PDF.

 Korea (Clara) - no updates

-Theme focus - US Death penalty - Mal to inform Death Penalty Network (California)
+Theme focus - US Death penalty - Mal has informed Death Penalty Network that our group would like to cover California - hasn't heard response yet

 -